SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Greedent82/clefairy.md

 Please view this md in code mode (just above, next to preview), lest the ASCII break the formatting :)

+also note that THIS IS THE HARD MODE CHALLENGE if you'd prefer to try the easy mode of this, refer to `cleffa.js` , `cleffa.test.js`, and `cleffa.md`.
+I might've gotten carried away here.
+Sorry

 # How many words can you make out of the letters in 'CLEFAIRY?'

 Well, we're about to find out...